simplenlg/simplenlg/README.md

 SimpleNLG for other languages
 -----------------------------

-French: A version of SimpleNLG for *French* is avaliable from [this page](http://www-etud.iro.umontreal.ca/~vaudrypl/snlgbil/snlgEnFr_english.html).
+French 🇫🇷: A version of SimpleNLG for *French* is avaliable from [this page](http://www-etud.iro.umontreal.ca/~vaudrypl/snlgbil/snlgEnFr_english.html).

-Italian: The *Italian* version of SimpleNLG 4 is avaliable from [this page](https://github.com/alexmazzei/SimpleNLG-IT).
+Italian 🇮🇹: The *Italian* version of SimpleNLG 4 is avaliable from [this page](https://github.com/alexmazzei/SimpleNLG-IT).

-Spanish: The *Spanish* version of SimpleNLG 4 is avaliable from [this page](https://github.com/citiususc/SimpleNLG-ES).
+Spanish 🇪🇸: The *Spanish* version of SimpleNLG 4 is avaliable from [this page](https://github.com/citiususc/SimpleNLG-ES).

-Brazilian Portguese: The *Brazilian Portgue* version of SimpleNLG 4 is avaliable from [this page](https://github.com/rdeoliveira/simplenlg-bp).
+Brazilian Portguese 🇧🇷: The *Brazilian Portgue* version of SimpleNLG 4 is avaliable from [this page](https://github.com/rdeoliveira/simplenlg-bp).

-Dutch: The *Dutch* version of SimpleNLG 4 is avaliable from [this page](https://github.com/rfdj/SimpleNLG-NL).
+Dutch 🇳🇱: The *Dutch* version of SimpleNLG 4 is avaliable from [this page](https://github.com/rfdj/SimpleNLG-NL).

-Galician: The *Galician* version of SimpleNLG 4 is avaliable from [this page](https://github.com/citiususc/SimpleNLG-GL).

-German: The *German* version of SimpleNLG 4 is avaliable from [this page](https://github.com/sebischair/SimpleNLG-DE).
+German 🇩🇪: The *German* version of SimpleNLG 4 is avaliable from [this page](https://github.com/sebischair/SimpleNLG-DE).
 There is also an adaptation of SimpleNLG version 3.x to German.
 This is available from [this page](http://www.linguistics.rub.de/~bollmann/simplenlg-ger.html).
 Please remember that SimpleNLG version 3.x is not licensed for commercial use.

+Galician: The *Galician* version of SimpleNLG 4 is avaliable from [this page](https://github.com/citiususc/SimpleNLG-GL).

 C# implementations of SimpleNLG are also avaliable.
 One by *Gert-Jan de Vries* [here](https://github.com/gjdv/simplenlg) and a second by *Nick Hodge* [here](https://github.com/nickhodge/SharpSimpleNLG).